Our Insights

 Pros

 Squarespace holds design and aesthetics at the utmost importance.
 It offers hundreds of customizable themes that are specifically optimized for mobile users.
-Like Wix, Squarespace is extremely affordable, with plans starting at just $12 a month.
-If you are a blogger or podcast host, Squarespace is perfect for you.
-They offer podcast hosting and you can schedule blogs ahead of time.
+Like Wix, Squarespace offers accessible pricing with plans that vary based on features.
+It’s especially well-suited for bloggers and podcast hosts, with built-in tools for publishing, scheduling, and content management.

 Cons

-Like most template based website builders, customization is limiting.
-Squarespace is not ideal for larger websites, as speed and loading times are an issue.
+Like most template-based website builders, customization is limited.
+Squarespace may be limited for highly complex websites or custom functionality, as speed and loading times are an issue.
 Loading times can be especially slow for mobile users, which can affect your site traffic.
 One of the biggest cons of Squarespace is its editor.
-Not only does it not have autosave, but it can be difficult to navigate without prior experience.
+Its editor can feel less intuitive for users without prior experience.

 Webflow

-Webflow is a new player in the website builder game and may give platforms like Squarespace and Wix a run for their money.
+Webflow has become a solid platform for design-driven websites and may give platforms like Squarespace and Wix a run for their money.
 Webflow is a template-based platform that also prioritizes design and responsiveness.

 Here are some of the pros and cons of Webflow: